suchandanreddy/sdwan-vpn-feature-template/README.md

 ospf_router_id: '10.2.0.2'
 vpn_default_gw: '10.1.10.1'
 ospf_area_number: '0'
 ```

 While building the templates, we can load the content from above `.yaml` file

-### Code Components

-Please note that this is a FYI section which includes code snippets and structure of command `create-service-vpn` in CLI based python application script **configure-vpn-template.py**.

-Using POST request to URL "template/feature/" to create the template.

 **Step-1:**